plinss/acmebot/README.rst

 One additional file will be created for each key type and configured certificate transparency log in ``/etc/ssl/scts/<certificate-name>/<key-type>/<log-name>.sct``.
 These files contain SCT information in binary form suitable to be included in a TLS extension.
 By default, SCTs will be retrieved from the Google Icarus and Google Pilot certificate transparency logs.
+The Google Test Tube certificate transparency log can be used with the Let's Encrypt staging environment for testing.

 OCSP Response Files